Paul Brumer

-Paul Brumer is a professor of chemistry at the University of Toronto in the field of chemical physics.
-He was elected a fellow of the American Physical Society in 1993 for "the development of quantum and classical dynamics of isolated molecules and the coherent control of chemical reactions."
+Paul Brumer is a professor of chemistry at the University of Toronto, known for his work in theoretical chemical physics.

 Early life and education

 Brumer was born in the New York borough of Brooklyn.
 He graduated from Brooklyn College with a bachelor's degree in 1966.
-In 1972 he received his doctorate from Harvard University with the later chemistry Nobel Prize winner Martin Karplus with a thesis titled Structure and Collision Complex Dynamics of Alkali Halide Dimers.
+In 1972 he received a doctorate from Harvard University under the supervision of Martin Karplus.
 As a postdoctoral fellow, he worked with Raphael Levine and Alexander Dalgarno at the Harvard Center for Astrophysics, where he lectured on astronomy.

 Career

-In 1975 he moved to the Department of Chemistry at the University of Toronto.
+In 1975 he moved to the department of chemistry at the University of Toronto.
 In his early scientific work, Brumer dealt with different aspects of the classical and quantum mechanical description of the dynamics of chemical reactions.
-With the increasing application of methods of nonlinear dynamics and especially chaos theory in physics in the early 1970s, he also recognized the potential of these concepts for theoretical chemistry early on.
 In addition to linking classic chaotic dynamics and statistical behavior in chemical reactions, he used theoretical methods to investigate the occurrence of quantum chaos with such reactions.
-He published his best-known and most-cited work with Moshe Shapiro and co-workers on the theory of laser control of chemical reactions, also known as coherent control of chemical reactions.
-This is the control of chemical reactions with coherent light with the goal of maximum reaction yield.
+He published his most widely cited work with Moshe Shapiro and co-workers on the theory of laser control of chemical reactions, also known as coherent control of chemical reactions.

 Honors and awards

-In 1993 Brumer became an elected fellow of the American Physical Society.
+In 1993 Brumer became an elected fellow of the American Physical Society for "the development of quantum and classical dynamics of isolated molecules and the coherent control of chemical reactions."
 He was elected a fellow of the Royal Society of Canada in 1994.
 He received the Izaak Walton Killam Memorial Prize in 2000 for his work in chemical physics.
-He also is a fellow of the Royal Society of Canada.